mmp/pbrt-v2/src/README_BUILDING.txt

-pbrt is designed to be easily ported to various platforms; the authors regularly compile it on Mac OS X, Windows, and a variety of Linux variants.
-In particular, pbrt has no required external dependencies beyond the standard system libraries.  pbrt users have sent patches to ensure that it compiles cleanly on FreeBSD, OpenBSD, and other systems.
+pbrt is designed to be easily ported to various platforms; the authors regularly compile it on Mac OS X, Windows, and a variety of Linux variants. pbrt users have sent patches to ensure that it compiles cleanly on FreeBSD, OpenBSD, and other systems.
 We will happily incorporate patches to make the system build on other platforms!
 (Please send patches or other notes about issues with building pbrt to authors@pbrt.org.)

+=== Building The System ===

+--- Windows ---

+Under Windows, first install the "flex" and "bison" packages from the Cygwin set of tools (http://cygwin.com).
+You need to explicitly select "devel/bison" and "devel/flex" to be installed by the Cygwin installer;
+they aren't installed by default.

+The provided MSVC solution file for pbrt assumes that the Cygwin installation is c:\cygwin; if it's not installed there, you'll need to modify their custom build rules.
+Right click on "pbrt" in the Solution Explorer and choose "Custom Build Rules".
+Click on "Bison/Flex" in the list of available rule files and choose "Modify Rule File...".
+Finally, select each of the two custom build rules in turn and choose "Modify Build Rule...", changing the "Command Line" property for each one to point to the actual locations of bison.exe and flex.exe.

+Next, compile the OpenEXR libraries; their source code as well as a custom solution file to build them is provided in src/windows/3rdparty/3rdparty.sln.
+Build whichever of the Debug/Release, x86/x64 variants you need.
+The built libraries will be automatically stored in the directories where the main pbrt build rules will look for them.

+The system should then compile cleanly from the provided MSVC solution file, src/pbrt.sln.
+The solution file supports both 32-bit and 64-bit builds, with both Debug and Release configurations.

+--- Linux ---

+On Linux and other Unix platforms, pbrt can be compiled with either the provided Makefile or the provided SCons build files (see http://scons.org for information about SCons).
+Please see the notes below about installing OpenEXR libraries on your system before building pbrt.

+The SCons build files build both debug and release configurations of the system, while the Makefile only builds a release build.
+See comment at the top of the Makefile for how to modify it to do a debug build instead.

+--- Mac OS X ---

+Please see the notes below about installing OpenEXR libraries on your system before building pbrt.

+In addition to the Makefile and SCons files described in the "Linux" section, there is also is also an XCode project file for Mac OS X, pbrt.xcodeproj.

+=== Build Options and Configuration ===

 The remainder of this document has notes about the two main build configuration options: using the OpenEXR and TIFF image formats or not, and